“Drink your milk so you grow up big and strong.”

 On this blog I talk a lot about how marketing is responsible for many of the beliefs we have about health and nutrition today.
 Our obsession with diary for building strong bones and teeth is no exception.
 The belief that dairy is the only valuable source of calcium and therefore essential for our bones and teeth continues to drive the nutrition messages that are promoted by government and health bodies around the world.
 The main beneficiary of this is the dairy industry.

 Today we are convinced that we should be opting for low-fat, semi-skimmed and even no-fat dairy.
-But saturated fat is naturally occuring in dairy products, so the process of removing it renders low-fat/no-fat dairy products totally unnatural!
+But saturated fat is naturally occurring in dairy products, so the process of removing it renders low-fat/no-fat dairy products totally unnatural!

 It is no surprise when the advice to choose low-fat dairy comes from government and health bodies (such as the very well-trusted UK National Health Service) we follow it blindly.